lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/ToplevelModules.rst

    configuration array of a module displayed here should always have the following key-value pair: :php:`'access' => 'systemMaintainer'`.

-   In this toplevel section modules that deal with installing, updating the Core and extensions.
+   In this toplevel section are modules that deal with installing, updating the Core and extensions.
 System-wide settings are also found here.

 `system`: System